BaylorComputerEngineering/lab1-fix/readme.md

 - Member who made the first change pull from the github to get the second change

 The second way can help you practice `git pull` command.

+**Note**:
+* Since we are just begin to use github, always **verify** your pushes by go to github.com to see it.
+* In the future, I might omitt the add / commit in my comments, so when I say "make changes and push it", it always means that you need to make the necessary change, add the change, commit it, then push.